UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 ## Building your Walled Garden service

 As soon as you have access to your environment, you can start to build your Walled Garden services.
-You then have 42 calendar days to:

-- Complete the provisioning of the virtual machines (VMs) and networking
-- Complete an IT Health Check
-- Present your evidence pack to the customer and UKCloud SIROs

 It is important to remember that while the UKCloud Portal for the Assured security domain is accessible from the internet, the Portal for the Elevated security domain and Walled Garden services is accessible only through the PSN Protected network or through UKCloud's Secure Remote Access (SRA) service.